 The University of Michigan’s Behavioral Health Workforce Research Center provides a comprehensive report on scopes of practice for 10 behavioral health providers.
 In addition to the report, the center has developed an interactive map of scopes of practice for behavioral health providers across states.

-According to the American Association of Nurse Practitioners, nurse practitioners have provided primary, acute and specialty health care to patients of all ages for the past 50 years.
+According to the American Association of Advanced Practice Registered Nurses, nurse practitioners have provided primary, acute and specialty health care to patients of all ages for the past 50 years.
 As of August 2020, there are more than 290,000 licensed nurse practitioners in the U.S. Nurse practitioners assess patients, order and interpret diagnostic tests, make diagnoses, initiate and manage treatment plans—including prescribing medications.
 Nurse practitioners blend clinical experience in diagnosing and treating health conditions with an added emphasis on health promotion, disease prevention and health management.